 The Human Voice is Muffled by a Mask

 Most quality masks are designed to prevent the spread of airborne particles or water droplets.
-In the case of COVID-19, that’s rather useful because most evidence indicates that water droplets as a prominent factor (even though the science regarding the spread is still being done, so all findings are preliminary).
-As a result, masks have shown to be quite effective at curtailing and preventing the spread of COVID-19.
+In the case of COVID-19, that’s rather useful because most evidence indicates that water droplets are a prominent factor (even though the science regarding the spread is still being done, so all findings are preliminary).
+As a result, masks have been shown to be quite effective at curtailing and preventing the spread of COVID-19.

 Unfortunately, those same masks hinder the movement of sound waves.
 The human voice will be somewhat muffled by a mask.
 For most people, it’s not a big deal.
 But if hearing loss is an issue for you and muffled voices suddenly surround you, it may be difficult for you to hear anything being said.

 The impediment of sound waves probably isn’t the only reason you’re having difficulty comprehending someone wearing a mask.
 There’s more going on than that.
 The thing is, the brain is, to some degree, skilled at compensating for variations in sound quality.

 Without your awareness, your brain makes use of contextual information to help you understand what’s being said, even if you can’t hear it.
 Body language, facial expressions, even lip movements are all synthesized by your brain automatically to help you compensate for what you’re unable to hear.